Italian Motorcycle Brands

 Vyrus Logo

 The Italian motorcycle brand Vyrus is characterized not by the mass production of its products but by unique exclusive developments.
-The brand is based in the city of Coriano.
+The brand is based in Coriano, the city.
 Founded in 1985 as a design company to modernize motorcycles, it merged with Bimota.
 The merger allowed the realization of independent individual projects, for which Massimo Tamburini had a rich imagination.
 In its developments, the company focuses on improving the performance of motorcycles and creating exotic and individual designs.
 In 2003, the brand entered the European market.

 What is the best Italian motorcycle?